 Throughout its history, the Smith Center has overseen the publication of numerous scholarly and popular works on the history of cartography.
 This extensive publication program includes several volumes emerging from the Nebenzahl Lectures, map exhibition catalogs, interpretive slide sets, and the center’s newsletter Mapline.

 Mapline is the official co-publication of the Chicago Map Society and the Hermon Dunlap Smith Center for the History of Cartography at the Newberry Library.
 Since 1976 it has been devoted to advancing the knowledge of the history of cartography by reporting events, ideas, and issues in the field.
-In addition to printing short articles reflecting current research in the field, it functions as a bulletin to announce recent acquisitions to the cartographic collections at the Newberry, and to keep readers informed of the center's work, publications, and sponsored events.
-The newsletter also contains brief reports on conferences, exhibitions, and societies and lectures beyond the Newberry.
+In addition to printing short articles reflecting current research in the field, it functions as a bulletin to announce recent acquisitions to the cartographic collections at the Newberry, and keeps readers informed of the center’s work, publications, and sponsored events.
+It also contains brief reports on conferences, exhibitions, and societies and lectures beyond the Newberry.
 For more information, visit the Chicago Map Society’s website.

 Historic Maps in K-12 Classrooms